ocroquette/teamcity-autopin/README.md

 It is also possible to pin the build based on system messages, also known as [build script interaction](https://confluence.jetbrains.com/display/TCD10/Build+Script+Interaction+with+TeamCity).

-Since Teamcity doesn't allow to pin a running build directly, a special build tag is set for the build, which is processed and removed once the build finished.

 ```
-##teamcity[addBuildTag 'autopin']
+##teamcity[requestPinning]
 ```

 You can also request to pin the dependencies:

 ```
-##teamcity[addBuildTag 'autopin_include_dependencies']
+##teamcity[requestPinning includeDependencies='true']
 ```

+Since Teamcity doesn't allow to pin a running build, a special build tag is set for the build, which is processed and removed once the build is finished.

 ### Tagging using build features